hashimaawan/DevOps_SentimentalModel_Deploy/README.md

 - Analyze text sentiment (positive, negative, or neutral)
 - Docker-ready deployment
-- CI/CD with GitHub Actions (To be added)
+- CI/CD with GitHub Actions ( Docker images will be built, The containers will be spun up, A basic health check will be run on the backend, Linting will be performed on the frontend)

 ## 🛠️ Tech Stack